Antoine Song

 Antoine Y. Song (born 18 July 1992 in Paris) is a French mathematician whose research concerns differential geometry and geometric analysis.
 He is a professor at Caltech.
 In 2018, he proved Yau's conjecture.

 Education

 Antoine Song was a student at the École Normale Supérieure de Paris from 2012 to 2015.
 He obtained a bachelor's and a master's degree in mathematics from the Université Pierre et Marie Curie (Paris 6).
-He obtained his Ph.D. from Princeton University in 2019 under the supervision of Fernando Codá Marques.
+He obtained his Ph.D. from Princeton University in 2019 under the supervision of Fernando Codá Marques, with the thesis In search of minimal hypersurfaces.

 Mathematical work

 It is known that any closed surface possesses infinitely many closed geodesics.
 The first problem in the minimal submanifolds section of Yau's list (Yau's conjecture) asks whether any closed three-manifold has infinitely many closed smooth immersed minimal surfaces.
 At the time it was known from Almgren–Pitts min-max theory the existence of at least one minimal surface.
 Kei Irie, Fernando Codá Marques, and André Neves solved this problem in the generic case and later Song proved it in full generality.

 Together with Conghan Dong, he proved a conjecture from 2001 by G. Huisken and T. Ilmanen on the mathematics of general relativity, about the curvature in spaces with very little mass.